 1. Snakes need heat and roads are warm.

 Snakes are ectotherms or “cold-blooded”, meaning they are dependent on external temperatures to regulate their body heat.
 Roads are generally exposed to the sun and quickly heat up in the early morning and retain that heat far into the night.
 Unfortunately, this ends in disaster as many snakes are run over by vehicles as they attempt to heat themselves.

 2. Snakes use roads too!

 Snakes are forced to cross roads because roads divide forests, wetlands and all other habitats that snakes call home.
 As a snake is crossing the road, be it day or night, they are often struck by oncoming traffic.
 Also, concrete roads may help cars go fast, but new research finds they slow down snakes!

 How can you help snakes on roads?

 Brake For Snakes!
-While driving make sure to be alert and always watch for wildlife.
+While driving, make sure to be alert and always watch for wildlife.
 If you see a snake on the road, slow down and allow the snake to cross the road.
 As you slow down, make sure to put on your emergency lights.

 Snake not moving?
 It is possible it may be dead or is unwilling to move.
 When it is safe to do so, pull over and use a long stick to gently tap the snake’s tail.
 This will prompt it to move across the road.
 Never use your hands to touch or pick up a snake you find on the road.

-Tell other drives to Brake For Snakes:
+Tell other drivers to Brake For Snakes: